10 Things to Know About Universal Transitional Kindergarten in California

 10 Things to Know About Universal TK in CA

-3. The TK program currently serves children who miss the cutoff to enroll in kindergarten, those who turn 5 between September 2 and December 2, but in 2022–2023, the cutoff for the universal transitional kindergarten program will be extended to February 2.
+- The TK program currently serves children who miss the cutoff to enroll in kindergarten, those who turn 5 between September 2 and February 2.

-4. The universal TK program will roll out in 2022 and will add younger children each year, until all 4-year-old children in the state of CA will be eligible for TK by 2025–2026.
+- The universal TK program rolled out in 2022 and will add younger children each year, until all 4-year-old children in the state of CA will be eligible for TK by 2025–2026.

 California’s Commitment to TK